conmaol/maglocunus/AI/RussellNorvig/introduction.md

 - *Agents* are entities which <mark>perceive</mark> and <mark>act</mark>.
 - Acting *rationally* involves acting to achieve one’s <mark>goals</mark>, given one’s <mark>beliefs</mark>.

+Correct inference is part of acting rationally (i.e. reasoning logically to the conclusion that a given action will help achieve one's goals) but so is:
+- deciding what to do when no one course of action is provably correct
+- acting in a reflex action without deliberation (eg. pulling one's hand off a hot stove)

+All of the 'cognitive skills' needed to pass the Turing Test are there to allow rational agency.

+Achieving perfect rationality (always doing the right thing) is not possible in complex environments, because the computational demands are too high.
+But understanding perfect decision making is a good starting point for understanding limited rationality – acting appropriately given time constraints.

 Back up to: [Top](#)

 ## 1.2.
 The foundations of Artificial Intelligence

+### Philosophy (428 B.C. to present)

+### Mathematics (c.
+800 to present)

+### Psychology (1879 to present)

+### Computer engineering (1940 to present)

+### Linguistics (1957 to present)

 Back up to: [Top](#)